The Essential Local SEO Checklist

 By following the items on our local SEO checklist, you’ll be able to optimize your online presence for local search results and increase the discoverability of your business for potential customers in your area.

-We hope this list helps you get started with more effective local SEO in 2021.
+We hope this list helps you get started with more effective local SEO.
 For more information on how to do local SEO, check out our free lesson preview at Directive Institute.
+Need help improving your local SEO?
+Book an intro call with our SaaS SEO agency to see how we can assist.